Computational Linguistics, Analytics, Search and Informatics

 • Provide a solid foundation in computer science, data-driven linguistics and natural language processing graduate coursework.

-• Educate graduates to be specialists in the application of computers to the processing of natural languages, such as English, Chinese, Arabic and Urdu.
+• Educate graduates to be specialists in the application of computers to the processing of natural languages, from major world languages like English, Chinese, Arabic and Urdu to low-resource languages, such as those spoken by indigenous peoples around the world.

-• Prepare students for jobs in the field of computational linguistics, also known as text analytics, natural language processing and informatics, a field critical to the success of mainstream global businesses who compete for employees qualified to address these needs.
+• Prepare students for jobs in natural language processing, text analytics and artificial intelligence, fields critical to the success of mainstream global businesses who compete for qualified employees.